pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ## About Me

 I'm a graduate student majoring in data engineering at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
-In particular, I'm studying data mining, fake news.
+In particular, I'm studying fake news, social sensor.

 My interests are :
 - Front-End Development
 - UI/UX
+- NLP

 The study I've been working on lately is :
+- React Hooks
 - Typescript

 ## Major Works